 The #aCreativeDC FIELD GUIDE to RETAIL + SHOPPING

 is a round-up of our brick + mortar recommendations for locally-owned,

 We're talking apparel and accessories; gifts and home goods – now go and get 'em.

 716 Monroe Street NE

-27 studios + workspaces line the ground floor of the Monroe Street Market apartment complex, a very solid third of which are proper retail outlets (including leather workers Stitch & Rivet, ceramicists Kuzeh Pottery, jeweler Rachel Pfeffer Designs, Marcelle's Coop, and more).
-Hours vary per space, but Third Thursdays and the Saturday AM Farmers Market are a good time to catch everyone open at once (and PS - our studio is there, too!).
+27 studios + workspaces (including ours!) line the ground floor of the Monroe Street Market apartment complex, a very solid third of which are proper retail outlets.
+See: leather workers Stitch & Rivet, ceramicists Kuzeh Pottery, jewelry designers Kicheko and Rachel Pfeffer Designs, stationery + vintage shop Analog, and handmade haven Marcelle's Coop – plus individual artists + galleries selling work from a wide spectrum of mediums (ex: the Latela Gallery showroom, and Black Lab).
+Hours vary per space, but the weekly Saturday AM Farmers Market (thru December) is a good time to catch multiple studios open at once.

 Visit site for full list of retailers + artists; hours vary.

 Related – art x retail : Off The Beaten Track Warehouse, Anacostia Arts Center, 52 O Street Artists Studios, Red Dirt Studios, Transformer, Honfleur Gallery, Vivid Gallery, DC Arts Studios, Open Studio DC, Corinto Gallery, Gallery O on H, Touchstone, Hole In The Sky, The Stew, Distinctly Creative, and Uptown Art House – all are spaces or galleries hosting multiple artists/makers/retailers with art + work for purchase, whether during regular hours or open studios/openings/events.